CaringCaribou/caringcaribou/README.md

 Detailed information on the [usage](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/howtouse.md).
 ## Extending the project
-Create a python file with a ```module_main(args)``` function.
-Put it in the ```modules``` folder.
+Create a python file with a `module_main(args)` function and put it in the ```tool/modules``` folder.
 CaringCaribou (cc.py) will automagically recognize it as a module and list it in the output of ```./cc.py -h```

+A template for this is available in `tool/template`

 ## The target
-We used an open source implementation of Autosar from ArcCore available here: http://www.arccore.com/hg **FIXME** We used a devboard from ArcCore, called Arctic EVK-M3 - an STM32F107 based device
+The target ECU used for the development setup is an STM32F107 based dev-board from ArcCore called Arctic EVK-M3.

 ## Contributors
-* The HeavenS project, funded by VINNOVA - http://www.vinnova.se/sv/Resultat/Projekt/Effekta/HEAVENS-HEAling-Vulnerabilities-to-ENhance-Software-Security-and-Safety/
+* The [HeavenS](http://www.vinnova.se/sv/Resultat/Projekt/Effekta/HEAVENS-HEAling-Vulnerabilities-to-ENhance-Software-Security-and-Safety/) project, funded by VINNOVA
 * Christian Sandberg
 * Kasper Karlsson
 * Tobias Lans